freedomofpress/securedrop/docs/development/qubes_staging.rst

    %sudo    ALL=(ALL) NOPASSWD: ALL

-When initial configuration is done, run ``qvm-halt sd-trusty-base`` to shut it down.
+When initial configuration is done, run ``qvm-shutdown sd-trusty-base`` to shut it down.

 Clone VMs
 ---------